gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 ```julia
 Y_T = UtilityMatrix(diagram, "T")
 ```
 This matrix has dimensions $(2, \textcolor{orange}{2, 2, 2, 2})$, where the dimensions correspond to the numbers of states the nodes in the information set have.
-Similarly as before, the first dimension corresponds to the states of node $F$ and the other 4 dimensions (in oragne) correspond to the states of the $A_k$ nodes.
+Similarly as before, the first dimension corresponds to the states of node $F$ and the other 4 dimensions (in orange) correspond to the states of the $A_k$ nodes.
 The utilities are set and added similarly to how the probabilities were added above.

 ```julia
 for s in paths([State(2) for i in 1:N])